 Frequently asked questions...

 How does payment work?
-Payments are made on a monthly basis.
-Payment is due at the first lesson of each month.
+Payment for each lesson is made at or prior to the start of each lesson.
 Payment options include Venmo, PayPal, cash or personal check.

 What happens if I need to cancel a lesson?
-A minimum notice of two days is required to cancel a lesson.
-The student (or student’s parent/ guardian) is financially liable for any lessons missed or cancelled if such notice is not given.
+Once a session is scheduled, a minimum notice of two days is required to cancel a lesson.
+The student is financially liable for any lessons missed or cancelled if such notice is not given.
 This policy is strictly enforced.

 Do you offer to go to the student's home to teach the lessons?
-No. All in person lessons are conducted at Pete’s home studio in Harleysville, PA.
-Remote lessons via Facetime, Zoom, or Skype. are available as an alternative option.
+No. All in person lessons are conducted at my home studio in Harleysville, PA.
+Virtual lessons might be considered as an alternative.

 Is there a specified number of lessons that I must commit to when beginning guitar lessons?
-No, students can schedule a single lesson if they like.
-Some students do this to get an idea what the lessons would be like before making a decision to attend more regularly.
+No, a single consultation can be scheduled.

-Does Pete offer lessons on instruments other than the guitar?
-Pete's teaching is geared towards guitar students.
+Do you offer lessons on instruments other than the guitar?
+My teaching is geared towards guitar students.
 However, if someone is interested in lessons regarding the subjects of music theory or improvisation AND they are competent on another instrument (sax, piano or bass for example) then they would be considered.

-Do I need to learn to read music?
-Yes, Pete believes very strongly that musicians need to learn to read music.
+Do I need to know how to read music?
+Yes, I believe very strongly that musicians need to learn to read music.
 Some argue that since certain famous musicians learned to play by ear and never learned to read music, that it must not be required for success.
 This argument is usually made by those that have made up their mind that learning to read music will be tedious and unnecessary as it relates to their personal musical aspirations.
-By contrast, Pete believes that learning to read music is well worth pursuing and it will greatly enhance the student’s musicianship which, in turn, will help them to succeed in their musical endeavors.
+By contrast, I believe that learning to read music is well worth pursuing and it will greatly enhance the student’s musicianship which, in turn, will help them to succeed in their musical endeavors.

 The ability to read and write music can be compared to the ability to read and write English (or any language).
 If a person does not learn to read and write (language) he might still be smart and able to hold an intelligent conversation, but most would agree that the person’s illiteracy will be a stumbling block in life.
 They will likely feel embarrassed whenever confronted with this inability.

 Music is simply another language and standard musical notation is the best way for musicians to write down and share their ideas.
 Sure, certain talented individuals do perform music that sounds great without ever having learned to read music – but these individuals are also likely to run into situations where their musical illiteracy will be problematic.
-Unfortunately, most amateur “guitar players” avoid learning to read music.
-Many pursue guitar TABs as a poor substitute for learning to read standard notation.
+Unfortunately, most amateur guitar players avoid learning to read music.
+Many pursue guitar TABs as a workaround.
 This might be fine for a very casual hobbyist.
 However, if the guitarist should happen to become interested in joining a school’s jazz band or auditioning for a college music program (for example) then reading will be a requirement for acceptance.

 -Testimonials from students-